Upper Mustang Trek Highlights

 The dramatic vistas of towering red cliffs, canyons, and wind-sculpted rock formations are fascinating.
 Further, it is complemented by the striking contrast of vibrant green oasis-like villages set against the glaring, desert-like backdrop.
 The ancient walled city of Lo Manthang, with its unique medieval design, still stands the test of time.

-The ancient monasteries and the narrow maze-like alleyways demonstrate the historical and cultural treasures of the Upper Mustang.
+The ancient monasteries and the narrow, maze-like alleyways demonstrate the historical and cultural treasures of the Upper Mustang.
 All these make Upper Mustang a destination of unparalleled charm and intrigue for trekkers and explorers alike.

 Upper Mustang is certainly a unique experience of being in a once-forbidden kingdom.
 Its untouched beauty and preserved traditions make it a must-visit destination for those seeking a blend of natural splendor and cultural immersion.

-Additional permits are,
+Additional permits along with RAp

 However, the cost of ACAP and TIMS permits for trekkers from the SAARC ( South Asian Association for Regional Cooperation) countries is around NPR.
 1300 per trekker, this price guideline is subject to change sometimes over certain immigration amendments.

-The number of days for these permits is not restricted to the limited number of days like Special permits.
 All of this, however, will be organized by Nepal Pyramids before you arrive in Kathmandu.
 Both ACAP and TIMS permits can be obtained from the Tourism Board of Nepal which is both in Kathmandu and in Pokhara.

 People also search for: